Frequently Asked Questions:

 Q: What happens if I have allowed my license to expire?

 A: If you allow your license to expire, you must cease and desist performing medical imaging or radiation therapy procedures immediately until you have a current license in hand.
-There are late fees associated with late renewal as well as civil penalties for performing medical imaging or radiation therapy procedures without a valid license.
+Reinstatement fees associated with late renewal are applied as well as civil penalties for performing medical imaging or radiation therapy procedures without a valid license.
 Please contact the office for more information, 502-782-5687.

 Q: How do I obtain a Kentucky Radiation license?

-A: Print and complete the Initial License Application, submit with the supporting documents and required fee.
-Processing of a new license can take up to four (4) weeks.
+A: Print and complete the License Application submit with the supporting documents and required fee.
+Processing of a complete application can take up to four (4) weeks.

 Q: Where do I get a state criminal background check?

 Q: I currently hold a temporary license.
-How do I obtain a regular license?
+How do I obtain a permanent license?

-A: If, prior to the expiration date of the temporary license, the individual has successfully obtained certification through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), the temporary license will be converted to a regular license upon submission of documentation of the ARRT or NMTCB certification and an Initial License Application.
-The expiration date of the regular license would be set to the last day of the licensee's next closest birth month.
+A: If, prior to the expiration date of the temporary license, the individual has successfully obtained certification through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), the temporary license will be converted to a permanent license upon submission of documentation of the ARRT or NMTCB certification and this form: Update of Contact Info Temp to Perm-Med Img Ther.pdf.
+The expiration date of the permanent license would be set to the last day of the licensee's next closest birth month.
 No fee is required if the process is completed prior to the expiration date of the temporary license.

 Q: What if I have a temporary license that has expired and have not successfully passed the certification exam?

 A: If the temporary license has expired you must cease the performance of medical imaging or radiation therapy procedures immediately.
-Once certification has been obtained through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), you would be eligible to apply for a regular license by completing the form Initial License Application along with the associated fee.
+Once certification has been obtained through the American Registry of Radiologic Technologists (ARRT) or the Nuclear Medicine Technology Certification Board (NMTCB), you would be eligible to apply for a permanent license by completing License Application along with the associated fee.

 Q: I hold a Limited X-ray Machine Operator (LXMO) license in another state.
 How do I obtain a LXMO license in Kentucky?